garylirocks/quickrefs/azure-sql-db.markdown

   - Machine Learning Services

+## Backup for SQL, SQL MI

+SQL, SQL MI:

+- A minimum 7 day default backup retention period
+- Standard and premium can be configured for retention up to 35 days without having to configure long-term retention(LTR), only up to 7 days for basic tier.
+- For all SQL DB tiers, LTR can be configured for up to 10 year retention.

+Synapse SQL pool:

+- Minimum 7 day default retention
+- LTR not supported

-## SQL Server on VM
+## SQL Server on Azure VM

 A version of SQL Server that runs in an Azure VM

 - Access to full capabilities of SQL Server
 - Responsible for updating and patching the OS and SQL Server
-- You could use either Windows or Linux VMs(with prebuilt Linux images)
+- You could use either Windows or Linux VMs

-There's SQL IaaS Agent extention that helps with licensing, patching, backing up, etc
+There's SQL IaaS Agent Extention that helps with licensing, patching, backing up, etc

 ### HADR